smings/last-email-address-validator/README.txt

 == Description ==

-= LEAV Last Email Address Validator by smings (light edition) =
+= LEAV - Last Email Address Validator by [smings](https://smings.com/last-email-address-validator) =

-We believe that your lifetime is the most precious and protection worthy thing on the planet.
+We believe that your lifetime is the most precious and protection worthy thing in the universe.
 Protecting it is a critical task.
 LEAV helps you to effectively protect your lifetime against spammers that use fake or disposable email adresses for comments, user registrations or any kind of contact form.
 There are plenty of bad apples out there and we want to protect you